un-pogaz/MC-Modrinth-Project-Manager/README.md

 ```
 To instal a project, you need to recover and use its slug-name.
 The slug-name is usually the name of the project you are looking for, in lower case and with hyphens (-) instead of space.
 For example "Sodium" and "Sodium Extra" have respectively the slug-name `sodium` and `sodium-extra`.
 But this is not always the case!
 For example, the "Iris Shaders" has as slug-name `iris` and not `iris-shaders`.
 One way to get the slug-name of a project is to regad its name in the modrinth link: https://modrinth.com/mod/iris.
 This is sometimes more devious as [FerriteCore](https://modrinth.com/mod/ferrite-core) where the slug-name is `ferrite-core`.
 Caution is therefore required.
+If the project has dependencies, these will also be installed.
 Note, to update a project you just have to do this command again.

 <br>